barrett-ruth/cp.nvim/README.md

 See
 [my config](https://github.com/barrett-ruth/dots/blob/main/nvim/lua/plugins/cp.lua)
-for a relatively advanced setup.
+for the setup in the video shown above.

 ## Similar Projects